DaniyaYelemessova/Mr.-Roboger-s-Neighborhood/README.md

 Test: "test for Hierarchy of Substitutions.
 The number 12 should be replaced with "Boop!"."
 Code: beepBoop(12)
 Expected Output: [0, 'Beep', 'Boop!', "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 'Beep', 'Beep', 'Boop!']

+Test: "test for Hierarchy of Substitutions.
+The number 13 should be replaced with "Won't you be my neighbor?"."
+Code: beepBoop(13)
+Expected Output: [0, 'Beep', 'Boop!', "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 'Beep', 'Beep', 'Boop!', "Won't you be my neighbor?"]